mmisamore/reif_utils/README.md

 for background.
 It is intended for use with SWI Prolog; please see LICENSE for terms of use.

 The implementations provided here fall into the following groups:
-* Reified integer comparison predicates (leveraging Markus Triska's excellent `clpfd` library for SWI Prolog)
+* Pure, reified integer comparison predicates (leveraging Markus Triska's excellent `clpfd` library for SWI Prolog)
-* Reified term (dis)equivalence and ordering predicates
+* Impure, reified term equivalence and term-ordering predicates
+* Pure, reified term-ordering predicates

 The real value provided here is in the tests: every provided predicate is implemented and tested in all possible computable modes, with the goal of eliminating all unnecessary choice points.